q270311/currency-converter-react/README.md

 ## Description
 Project implemented during the _Frontend Developer od podstaw_ course at the **YouCode** -  online programming school.

-This website will help you convert money from different currencies.
-You can choose from:
+This page will help you convert money from different currencies.
+You can choose:
-- Euro
+- Euros
-- US Dollar
+- Dollar
-- Swiss Franc and
+- Swiss franc and
-- British Pound.
+- British Pound
+**and many others**.

+Exchange rates are taken from the **European Central Bank** and updated every working day.

-The **currency exchange rate is fixed and does not change over time**, to four decimal places.
+Currency exchange rates have four decimal places.
-Calculation result is displayed up to two decimal place
+The calculation result is displayed with an accuracy of two decimal places

 ## Languages
  - HTML
  - CSS
  - BEM convention
  - Flex, Grid
+ - Responsive Web Design
+ - Styled components
  - JavaScript
  - ES6+ features
  - React.js
  - React Hooks: useState, useEffect, useRef, own Reaact Hooks
- - Styled components
+ - Work with API (axios) async/await
 ## Available Scripts

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).